cds-snc/simplify-privacy-statements-V2/README.md

   );
 ```

-For cases where the redirect is not straight forward you can handle manually
+For cases where the redirect is not straight forward you can handle manually.
 ```javascript
 (req, res, next) => {
     const confirm = req.body.confirm;